-Today we have a personalized visit to a winery in the Alentejo region, land of good wines, our winery will be Ervideira where in addition to the visit to the Cellar and personalized explanation of all wine process, from the grapes at the bottling line, then tasting of different wines; white, rose and red wines, accompanied with regional products such as; Alentejo bread, sheep’s cheese, sausages, fruit compote and toast with olive oil and oregano.
+Today we can add a visit to a winery in the Alentejo region, land of good wines, where in addition to the visit to the Cellar and personalized explanation of all wine process, from the grapes at the bottling line, then tasting of different wines; white, rose and red wines.

 Alentejo its a region that produces unique wines, hot and dry climate, it is indispensable to use drip system in the vineyard, with soils and reliefs a very sunny area that allows a perfect maturation of the grapes.